NEWS – Summer 2025

 The People’s Internet – Featured onAir Hub

-The featured hub for the month is The People’s Internet Hub at people.onair.cc/.
-An vision for the Internet that recognizes the need for an information ecosystem that is not dominated by a few powerful platforms, that is safe for kids and teens, puts citizens in control of their information, contributes to healthy democracies, and sustains a vibrant, competitive economy.
-Also see the post on Project Liberty in this hub for more information.
+The featured hub for August is The People’s Internet Hub at people.onair.cc/.
+This hub has been inspired by Project Liberty’s vision for the Internet that recognizes the need for an information ecosystem that is not dominated by a few powerful platforms, that is safe for kids and teens, puts citizens in control of their information, contributes to healthy democracies, and sustains a vibrant, competitive economy.
+You can also go to the Project Liberty posts in this hub for more information.

-• Throughout the month, we will be adding to this post articles, livestreams, and videos about the latest DSNP related projects, organizations, and events.
+• Throughout August, we will be adding to this post articles, livestreams, and videos about the latest DSNP related projects, organizations, and events.

 • You can also participate in discussions in all these posts as well as share your top news items and posts (for onAir members – it’s free to join).